marissa-shaffer/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach operates on original array and .map on a new one.

 2. What is the difference between a function and a method?

+A function is a piece of code that is called by name.
+A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?

+A closure is a function that has access to its outer function scope even after the outer function has returned.
+This means a closure can remember and access variables and arguments of its outer function even after the function has finished.

 4. Describe the four rules of the 'this' keyword.

+- Window/Global Object Binding: When we use "this" in a global function, it refers to the global window object.
+- Implicit binding: whatever is to the left of the dot becomes the context for this in the function.
+- New Binding: Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.
+- Explicit binding: This occurs when .call(), .apply(), or .bind() are used on a function.
+You are explicitly passing in a this context to call() or apply().

 5. Why do we need super() in an extended class?

+The super keyword is used as a “function” which calls the parent class with the parameters passed to the subclass.

 ## Project Set up